awadell1/PkgJogger.jl/docs/src/io.md

   - Julia Version, Commit and Build Date
   - System Information (Essentially everything in `Sys`)
   - Timestamp of when the results were saved
-  - If benchmarks are in a Git Repository, the Git Commit and "Is Dirty" status
+  - Git Information if saved in a Git Repository

 Overall the resulting files are ~10x smaller, despite capturing additional information.